Wednesday, December 31, 2025

 Willy's Wonderland (2021)

-Though the creative team behind it may or may not actually admit it, there's no denying that Willy's Wonderland is pretty obviously a ripoff of Five Nights at Freddy's.
-A cursory glance at their most basic concepts makes the similarities painfully obvious; Willy's Wonderland is roughly the same idea without several years' worth of lore.
+Though the creative team behind it may or may not actually admit it, it's hard to deny that Willy's Wonderland began as an obvious ripoff of Five Nights at Freddy's.
+A cursory glance at their most basic concepts makes the similarities painfully obvious; Willy's Wonderland is roughly the same idea without a decade worth of lore.
 But unlike the the poorly made, microbudget ripoffs and cash-grabs that you expect when something that fits into the "mockbuster" label, Willy's Wonderland is one that is an absolute blast from beginning to end.

-It does more than badly imitate a more well-known property's ideas, it does more than take the basic "someone is trapped in a Chuck E. Cheese knockoff with a bunch of killer animatronics" idea and make something with no heart or soul.
+It does more than badly imitate a more well-known property's ideas, it does more than take the basic "someone is trapped in a haunted Chuck E. Cheese knockoff" idea and make something with no heart or soul.
 Willy's Wonderland completely embraces the inherent B-movie insanity of the whole thing to create something I found to be utterly captivating, and I cannot say enough good things about it.

 Sounds simple enough, right?
 That's where you're wrong.
 Just when Willy's Wonderland's new janitor begins what sounds like a mundane new job for just a night, he discovers the restaurant's eight withered animatronic mascots are alive, possessed by the spirits of a satanic cult and determined to kill anyone who walks inside.
 But the janitor won't let that, nor the dispensable group of teenagers that break in at some point during the movie, stand in his way as he cleans up the place as he'd been hired to do.

 I first saw Willy's Wonderland not long after it was released back in 2021 and immediately fell in love.
 Not one single frame of the movie's entire 89-minute runtime is meant to be taken seriously.
 It is a batshit insane combination of every silly cheap slasher movie trope and cliché played fast and loose.
-Simply put, Willy's Wonderland is utterly bonkers.
+I honestly don't know if I can convey just how utterly bonkers Willy's Wonderland is.

 Director Kevin Lewis and writer G.O.
 Parsons treat the movie as if it were something made by Sam Raimi if he got his start now instead of 1981.
 There's a paltry budget and a cast and script that might not be all that great, but there's also an energy there that can and will keep people engaged with what's on the screen.
 There are parts that are sluggish, but I found myself willing to overlook those moments because the rest of the movie made up for it.

-The janitor almost doesn't belong here, with Cage himself saying in an interview on the DVD special features that it was a "Pale Rider meets Killer Klowns from Outer Space" situation.
+The janitor almost doesn't belong here, with Cage himself saying in an interview on the Blu-ray's special features that it was a "Pale Rider meets Killer Klowns from Outer Space" situation.
 That's a fun way to describe it, because it feels like the janitor escaped from an action movie or a Western and somehow ended up in a cheesy slasher movie.
-It's like if someone dropped the Doom Slayer into one of those post-Scream horror flicks from just before and after the turn of the millennium, only if the Doom Slayer were a little bit more kooky.
+It's like if someone dropped the Doom Slayer into one of those post-Scream horror flicks from around the turn of the millennium, only if the Doom Slayer were a little bit more kooky.

-In the that interview on the DVD I mentioned earler, Cage said that he drew inspiration from Harpo Marx, Buster Keaton, and Charles Bronson's performance in Once Upon a Time in the West to prepare for Willy's Wonderland, and I absolutely believe him.
+In the that interview on the Blu-ray I mentioned earlier, Cage said that he drew inspiration from Harpo Marx and Buster Keaton, along with Charles Bronson's performance in Once Upon a Time in the West, to prepare for Willy's Wonderland, and I absolutely believe him.
 He plays it as both a comedic and a serious role at the exact same time.
-Cage cleaning an abandoned building and beating monsters to death while intermittently playing pinball and chugging soda feels like it's prime Nicolas Cage.
-The career resurrection he's had as of late makes something like this fit right in with the roles he's had in stuff like Mandy and The Unbearable Weight of Massive Talent.
+Cage cleaning an abandoned building and beating monsters to death while intermittently playing pinball and chugging soda just feels right.
+You're probably not gonna find any memes here like you would with Vampire's Kiss or the remake of The Wicker Man, but this fits in perfectly with his more recent roles in movies like Mandy and Color Out of Space.

 I've long forgotten specifically who I heard it from, but I once heard an online film critic say, "A movie doesn't have to be good to be awesome."
 And that's a perfect way to sum up Willy's Wonderland.
 It is not a perfect movie by any means, but it damn sure is a fun one.
 I've watched it more than once and it's still one of the most entertaining B-movies I've seen in a very long time.
 This movie goes all in in the silliness, which is one of the big reasons I prefer it over the Five Nights at Freddy's movie.
-I don't need Blumhouse playing this concept seriously while trying to please fans of a bunch of video games I'll never play, I just need Nicolas Cage being his most Nicolas Cage while fighting monsters.
+I don't need Blumhouse playing this concept seriously while trying to shoehorn in a bunch of fanservice from video games I'll never play, I just need Nicolas Cage fighting monsters.
 That suits me just fine.

 Five Nights at Freddy's (2023)